chunky87/CS151-SpotFinder/proposal/README.md

 ## High-level Description

 ### Project Setup
-- Use a framework to aid development, like React, Node.js, and/or Spring Boot.
+- Use a framework to aid development, like React and/or Spring Boot.
+- Must be implemented in Java.

 ### API Integration
-- Use Yelp Fusion API for searching nearby places by keyword, category, location, etc.
+- Utilize Yelp Fusion API for searching nearby places by keyword, category, location, etc.
-- Use Yelp Fusion API for displaying ratings and reviews.
+- Utilize Yelp Fusion API for displaying ratings and reviews.

 ### Web-Based Application
 - Use HTML/CSS/Javascript for the frontend of the application.
 - Use Java for the backend of the application.
+- Create an intuitive and appealing user interface

 ### Object-Oriented Design
 - Implement OOP using classes like Restaurant, Review, and User.
 For example, a restaurant will have a name, address, rating, and reviews.